push-protocol/push-website/blog/2024-12-09-why-push-chain/index.md

    **With Phase 2** of its roadmap, the chain aims to establish seamless interoperability between chains to enable cross-chain features in the apps.
 The interoperability shall be enabled using a solver network capable of instant cross-chain transactions to ensure better UX.
 The network shall be designed to move not just value but also arbitrary payloads that seamlessly transfer smart contract calls to other chains.

-   The main goals of this phase is are to:
+   The main goals of this phase is to:

    - Enable fast and reliable movement of messages/assets between chain
    - Delegate on-chain intricacies and risks from users to solvers ( _specialized on-chain actors )_